Nittany MinitMart raises $117G for volunteer fire companies

 The funds went to 35 volunteer fire departments in 11 counties within Nittany MinitMart communities.
 The funding will go toward firefighter training, equipment and much needed supplies, Martin added.

-Nittany MinitMart partnered once again with Pennsylvania Skill to help meet the challenges local volunteer fire companies face daily.
+Nittany MinitMart partnered once again with Pennsylvania Skill, operator of skill games, to help meet the challenges local volunteer fire companies face daily.
 Nittany Energy donated a penny per gallon of gas sold at Nittany MinitMart convenience stores, April 1 through the end of May, with Pennsylvania Skill matching Nittany Energy’s donation.

 “We are thrilled to be part of this great effort with Nittany MinitMart,” said Jeff Millay on behalf of Pennsylvania Skill.
 “Volunteer firefighters are the backbone of our communities and deserve our financial support.”